 - Licensed, Certified, or Certified for Payment Only providers serving children on subsidy.

-- Program must have claimed a subsidy payment in the 12 months prior to the award date
+- Program must have claimed and received a subsidy payment in the 12 months prior to the designation request due date.

 - Sites offering Early Childhood Education and Assistance Program (ECEAP) services or Early ECEAP services

-To receive payment, the program must have an active Statewide Vendor number.
-Funding will be prioritized via Child Care Stabilization Zip Code Factors.
+Funding will be prioritized using the Child Care Stabilization Zip Code Factors.

 Request a Dual Language Designation